Problems We Found With Columbus, OH Drinking Water

 Like most other municipalities in the U.S., Columbus injects its water with chlorine to protect against waterborne illness.
 While not typically considered to be harmful on its own, many people find that removing chlorine from drinking water greatly enhances its taste and odor.

 Still Have Questions?

 Hydroviv uses water quality data to optimize water filters for each customer's water.
-The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Columbus's tap and drinking water quality, but our filters provide broad protection against a wide range of contaminants, including lead, mercury, and VOCs
+The contaminants that we list above are what we consider to be major “points of emphasis” that we use to build water filters that are built specifically for Columbus drinking water quality, but our filters provide broad protection against a wide range of contaminants, including lead, mercury, and VOCs.Recommended Articles For You

 Are Disinfection Byproducts Dangerous In My Drinking Water?
 There's Chromium 6 In My Water.
 What Do I Need To Know?Reasons Why A Reverse Osmosis Water Filter Is Probably Not For My Family